jasminajovanovic/IMR/README.md

 ## Research Questions to Answer:

+1) What are the leading causes of infant deaths in the US?
-1) Where is IMR the highest?
+2) Where is IMR the highest?
-2) Is there a correlation between poverty and IMR?
+3) Is there a correlation between poverty and IMR?
-3) Do different races experience different levels of IMR?
+4) Do different races experience different levels of IMR?
-4) How does the education level of the mother relate to IMR?
+5) How does the education level of the mother relate to IMR?
-5) Does the age of the mother play a role in IMR?
+6) Does the age of the mother play a role in IMR?
-6) Does having health insurance lower the rate of IMR?
+7) Does having health insurance lower the rate of IMR?
-7) Does infants' birthweight affect the IMR?
+8) Does infants' birthweight affect the IMR?

 ## Datasets Used: